aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 * Soldered a screw to a coin for a capacitive button, just like in one of my tests before.
 * Box ready, some generic fortunes created, all electronics in place, used UGS to point out the coordinates, now code.
 Wait, I do not know how to do all of that?
 * Crazy times, I used ChatGPT a lot.
 With a looong discussions with LLM, the “automatic generation” of the code took approximately eight hours of chatting and tweaking.
-* The working method was pretty good for a dad burning midnight oil after the kids went to sleep: even if the code did not work as expected, it usually technically worked and kept frustration at a minimum.
+* The working method was pretty good for a dad burning midnight oil after the kids went to sleep: even if the code did not work as expected, it usually technically worked when uploading to the Arduino and kept frustration at a minimum.
 * Here’s how the code flows (after all tweaks)

   * Includes SoftwareSerial.h for the TX/RX communication, stdlib.h for  random functions and Adafruit_MPR121.h and wire.h for the capasitive sensor